-Any complaint about the way you have been dealt with during the study or any possible harm you might suffer will be addressed.
+Any complaint about the way you or your child have been dealt with during the study or any possible harm you or your child might suffer will be addressed.

-The University of Oxford, as Sponsor, has appropriate insurance in place in the unlikely event that you suffer any harm as a direct consequence of your participation in this study.
+The University of Oxford, as Sponsor, has appropriate insurance in place in the unlikely event that you suffer any harm as a direct consequence of your participation in this trial.

-NHS indemnity operates in respect of the clinical treatment with which you are provided.
+NHS indemnity operates in respect of the clinical treatment with which your child is provided.

-In the event that you wish to complain about any aspect of the way in which you have been approached or treated during the course of this study, you should contact Dr. MK Javaid 01865 737831 or rudy@ndorms.ox.ac.uk or you may contact the University of Oxford Clinical Trials and Research Governance (CTRG) office on 01865 572224 or ctrg@admin.ox.ac.uk.
+In the event that you wish to complain about any aspect of the way in which you or your child has been approached or treated during the course of this study, you should contact Dr. MK Javaid 01865 737831 or rudy@ndorms.ox.ac.uk or you may contact the University of Oxford Clinical Trials and Research Governance (CTRG) office on 01865 572224 or ctrg@admin.ox.ac.uk.

-Will my taking part in the study be kept confidential?
+Will my child's taking part and my contribution to my child's taking part in the study be kept confidential?

-Yes, we value your information and take security and confidentiality very seriously.
-The website is password protected, and you will be the only one aside from the authorized research administrator(s) that can access your secure area.
-Your personal information is encrypted within the University of Oxford and available only to the authorized administrators so they can match your account with your information.
-Any samples or information about you that leaves the hospital/surgery will have your name and address removed so that you cannot be identified.
-It will be stored in an anonymised form where, again, only the authorized study administrator(s) will be able to link you to the anonymised data.
-Only researchers and regulatory authorities will have access to your anonymised information.
-Your anonymised information will be held in a secure database, which is located at the The Botnar Research Centre Oxford NIHR Musculoskeletal Biomedical Research Unit.
+Yes, we value your child's information and take security and confidentiality very seriously.
+The website is password protected, and you and your child will be the only ones aside from the authorized research administrator(s) that can access your secure area.
+Your child's personal information is encrypted within the University of Oxford and available only to the authorized administrators so they can match your child's account with their information.
+Any samples or information about he/she that leaves the hospital/surgery will have his/her name and address removed so that he/she cannot be identified.
+It will be stored in an anonymised form where, again, only the authorized study administrator(s) will be able to link your child to the anonymised data.
+Only researchers and regulatory authorities will have access to your child's anonymised information.
+Your child's anonymised information will be held in a secure database, which is located at the The Botnar Research Centre Oxford NIHR Musculoskeletal Biomedical Research Unit.